sgreben/http-echo/README.template.md

 # http-echo

-`http-echo` is dependency-free HTTP server that always responds with the request it receives.
+`http-echo` is a dependency-free HTTP server that always responds with the request it receives.

 ## Contents